-Other than possible lender-imposed waiting periods after a mortgage loan closes, you can refi as many times as your heart desires.
-But you’ll want to crunch numbers and think about more than interest rates.
+Other than possible lender-imposed waiting periods after a mortgage loan closes, you can generally refinance your home as many times as you like.
+But you’ll want to do the math first.

 Homeowners choose to refinance for a number of reasons: to lower monthly payments, take advantage of lower interest rates, get better terms, pay the loan off more quickly, or eliminate private mortgage insurance.

 Refinancing involves paying off the current mortgage with a second loan that has (hopefully) better terms.
-Borrowers don’t have to stay with the same lender—it’s possible to shop around for the best deals, and lenders will compete for that business.
+Borrowers don’t have to stay with the same lender—it’s possible to shop around for the best deals.

-Rates that low could mean the chance for homeowners to save significant money.
-But should a killer interest rate automatically trigger a refinance?
+So is now the right time for you to refinance?
 Here are some things to consider before taking the plunge.

 The Basics of Mortgage Refinancing

-Because a homeowner who refinances is essentially taking out a new loan, the cost of acquiring the new loan must be compared with potential savings.
+Because a homeowner who chooses to refinance is essentially taking out a new loan, the cost of acquiring the new loan must be compared with potential savings.
 It could take years to recoup the cost of refinancing.

 As with the initial mortgage loan, a refinance requires a number of steps, including credit checks, underwriting, and possibly an appraisal.

-The secret sauce that makes up a mortgage refinance rate might seem like a mystery right up there with how car sellers price their inventory, but there are some common factors that can affect your offer:
+The secret sauce that makes up a mortgage refinance rate might seem like a mystery, but there are some common factors that can affect your offer:

 • Credit score: As a general rule, higher credit scores translate to lower interest rates.
-A number of financial institutions will give account holders access to their credit scores for free, and a number of independent sites offer a free peek, too.
+A number of financial institutions and credit card companies will give account holders access to their credit scores for free, and a number of independent sites offer a free peek, too.

 • Loan term/type: Is the loan a 30-year fixed?
 A 15-year?
 Variable rate?
 The selected loan repayment terms are likely to affect the interest rate.